tmaestrini/easyProvisioning/README.md

   AdminUpn: <the admin's UPN>

   Structure:
-    - One:
+    # creates a new hub site ('Hub' is the site type; can also be set to 'Site') with the title 'One'
+    - Hub: One # declare the type either as 'Site' or 'Hub'
         # the relative site url
       Url: /sites/TestOne
       # set to 'Communication', 'Team' or 'SPOTeam' (Modern Team Site w/o M365 Group)
       Type: Communication
       # only needed when type is 'Communication'; set it to 'Blank', 'Showcase' or 'Topic'
       Template: Blank
       Site Admins: # optional
       Lcid: 1031  # optional; set to 1031 by default
       HomepageLayout: Article # optional; set to 'Home' (default), 'Article' or 'SingleWebPartAppPage'
-        IsHub: true  # optional
-        ConnectedHubsite:  # optional
-        CopyHubNavigation: # optional; set the relative path to the hub site from where the navigation structure will be copied
+      ConnectedHubsite:  # optional; set the relative path to the parent hub site
-        Provisioning Template:  # optional; reference any PnP Site Template from your local machine
+      CopyHubNavigation: # optional; set the relative path to the hub site from where the navigation structure will be copied Provisioning Template:  # optional; reference any PnP Site Template from your local machine
       # the content structure (aka assets) of your site
       Content:
-          # creates a standard document library
+        # creates a standard document library with title 'One'
-          - DocumentLibrary:
+        - DocumentLibrary: One
-              Title: One
           OnQuickLaunch: True # optional; places a link in the quick launch navigation
           Folders: # optional; generates a folder structure (items are folder names)
             - Alpha:
                 - Alpha.One:
                     - Alpha.One.1 [Demo 1]:
                         - One
                 - Alpha.Two
                 - Alpha.Three
             - Beta:
                 - Beta.One
                 - Beta.Two:
                     - Beta.Two.1
                     - Beta.Two.2
                     - Beta.Two.3
             - Gamma

-          # creates a generic SPO list
+        # creates a standard document library with title 'Three'
-          - List:
+        - List: Three
-              Title: Three
           OnQuickLaunch: True
-          # creates a calendar
+        # creates a calendar with title 'Four'
-          - EventsList:
+        - EventsList: Four
-              Title: Four
-          # creates a specific media library to store media assets
+        # creates a specific media library to store media assets with title 'Five'
-          - MediaLibrary:
+        - MediaLibrary: Five
-              Title: Five
           OnQuickLaunch: True
           Folders: # optional; generates a folder structure (items are folder names)
             - Alpha:
                 - Alpha.One:
                     - Alpha.One.1 [Demo 1]:
                         - One
                 - Alpha.Two
                 - Alpha.Three
             - Beta:
                 - Beta.One
                 - Beta.Two:
                     - Beta.Two.1
                     - Beta.Two.2
                     - Beta.Two.3
             - Gamma
     # define the next sites (as many sites as you like)...
     # - Two: ...
 ```